kodato-dev/dify-ec2-cdk-kdt/README.md

 ### 4. Bootstrap Your AWS Environment (One-Time)

-If you’ve never used CDK in your AWS account/region, run:
+If you've never used CDK in your AWS account/region, run:

 ```bash
 cdk bootstrap